-Brenda Mackey descends from generations of champions.
-She was born into the world of competitive sled dog racing just weeks after her grandfather, Dick Mackey, won the 1978 Iditarod by one second over distance mushing legend Rick Swenson.
+Brenda Mackey was born into the world of competitive sled dog racing just weeks after her grandfather, Dick Mackey, won the 1978 Iditarod by one second over distance mushing legend Rick Swenson.
 Brenda’s father, Rick Mackey, followed in his father’s footsteps five years later winning the 1983 Iditarod, and later winning the 1997 Yukon Quest.
+He is one of 5 mushers to have won both 1000 mile races as well as winning the prestigious Kuskokwim 300 twice.
 Her uncle, Lance Mackey, is arguably the most prolific distance mushing champion the sport has ever seen, winning a combined eight Iditarod and Yukon Quest titles between 2005 and 2010.
-One of Brenda’s primary goals in dog racing is to carry on the family tradition by being the sixth Mackey to run Iditarod, the first female Mackey to do so, and the fourth Mackey to win!
+In 2021 Brenda became the 6th Mackey family memeber to run Iditarod, and the first female Mackey to do so.

 Brenda spent the majority of her childhood years in the “bush” outside of Trapper Creek, Alaska where her parents, Rick and Patti Mackey, owned and operated Mackey’s Happy Dog Kennel.
-She entered and won her first dog race at three year’s old, racing in the one-dog class.
+Living off the grid meant no phones, no electricity, no running water, the family hauled suppies 80 miles by truck, boated them across Moose Creek, loaded them onto an ATV and trailer and out into the back country.
+They had 120 sled dogs at one time and spent many hours just getting supplies into the homestead.
+Rick ran the Iditarod annually and was a consistent top 10 finisher earning 2nd and 3rd as well.
+Rick and Patti prepared the 1000 plus pounds of meat needed for the race by hand with an ax, no bandsaw or chop saw like mushers use these days!
+Brenda entered and won her first dog race at three year’s old, racing in the one-dog class.
 Rick primarily supported the family through race winnings and dog sales.
 Chasing a longer mushing season and more manageable annual snowfall, the family moved north to Nenana, Alaska in 1990.
 Throughout high school Brenda chose to homeschool in order to devote as much time to the family dog kennel as possible, following her passion.
-By the age of 14 she was responsible for training the kennel’s yearling team, booking and guiding spring tours, the endless list of kennel chores, and helping her dad train for his major races like the Iditarod and Yukon Quest.
-At the age of 19 she became one of the youngest women to complete the 1000-mile Yukon Quest International Sled Dog Race.
+By the age of 14 she was responsible for training the kennel’s yearling team, booking and guiding spring tours, the endless list of kennel chores, and helping her dad train for his Iditarod and Yukon Quest races.
+At the age of 19 she became one of the youngest mushers to complete the 1000-mile Yukon Quest International Sled Dog Race.
 In 1999 Brenda was given the title of Youth Ambassador for the Yukon Quest and traveled to Spain and France to speak about the race.
 Brenda graduated with honors from the University of AK Fairbanks with a B.A. in both psychology and Sociology in 2007.

 Will Rhodes was born and raised in the small town of Crescent City in the northwest corner of California.
 Growing up in the coastal redwood forest Will’s family spent their free time exploring the outdoors, backpacking, camping, and fishing.
 Unlike Brenda, he grew up with just one dog, no snow – only rain during the winter, and merely read about dog mushing in books.
 However, Will’s parents met in Alaska and Will grew up watching slideshows of his father’s youthful adventures in Alaska and the Yukon Territory.
 Inevitably Will developed a fascination with the north country and believed he would see it for himself one day.